hebert87/github-intro/README.md

 ## Navigate your command line
 1. Open your command line (Git Bash on Windows, Terminal on Mac).
 1. Create a new directory where you will store repositories for this course.
 By default this will be in your home directory, but you can choose to put it elsewhere if you like.
-Run the below command to make a directory named `sdev301`.
+1. If you have not already done so, create a directory (folder) where you can store code for this class.
+If you have already made this directory, you do not need to make it again and can skip to step 4.
+Otherwise, run the below command to make a directory named `sdev220`.
     ```
-    mkdir sdev301
+    mkdir sdev220
     ```
 1. Move into this new directory using the `cd` command:
     ```
-    cd sdev301
+    cd sdev220
     ```
 1. Keep your terminal window open, we will return to it in a moment.